litehelpers/cordova-sqlite-evmax-ext-workers-legacy-build-free/README.md

 - it is currently not possible to close or delete a database from a web worker (iOS version, needs to be tested in Android version)
 - extra logging statements
 - source code changes to the native Android and iOS versions needs some cleanup
-- iOS version does not support access from the main thread or access to the same database from multiple threads
 - The Android version generates ugly "404 (not found)" XHR errors in the debug console.

 ## Version Status